TheAssassin/mediaplayer-setup/Kodi/IPTV.md

 For USA, there is e.g., https://freeiptvserver.com/dl/us_260420_iptvsource_com.m3u

+Strangely, even free-to-air (FTA) local/regional US channels sometimes don't provide globally-watchable streams directly.
+So it may be necessary to find services which "re-broadcast" their signals.

 For Global, there is e.g., https://bit.ly/FluxusTV-IPTV = https://pastebin.com/raw/ZzGTySZE

+But those apparently don't have matching EPG data.

 Possibly we can nest m3u like this: